grishick/pydantic-airtable/docs/advanced/best-practices.md

 # Best Practices

-Production-ready patterns and recommendations for Pydantic AirTable applications.
+Production-ready patterns and recommendations for Pydantic Airtable applications.

 ---